 Towards a Solution.

-Assume (for now) that we have privately identified a (concisely described) subset X' of X such that $S' = S \cap X'$ has $\geq t$ points and is contained in a ball of radius r.
+Assume (for now) that we have privately identified a (concisely described) subset X' of X such that $S' = S \cap X'$ has $\gtrsim t$ points and is contained in a ball of radius r.
 Our current goal is, therefore, to identify a small ball enclosing all of S'.
 One option (which still does not preserve privacy, but has potential) it the following: Compute the average c of the points in S' and return a ball of radius r around c.
-This option has merit since computing the average of input points can be made private by adding random noise with magnitude proportional to the diameter of our subset S' divided by its size $|S'| \gtrsim t$ (the intuition is that random noise of that magnitude masks any possible change limited to one input element, see Theorem 2.4).
+This option has merit since computing the average of input points can be made private by adding random noise to every coordinate, with magnitude proportional to the diameter of our subset S' divided by its size $|S'| \gtrsim t$ (the intuition is that random noise of that magnitude masks any possible change limited to one input element, see Theorem 2.4).
 In our case, we would like to use r (the diameter of S') as such a bound, and hence obtain a ball of radius (roughly) 2r.
-However, all of our discussion above only holds with high probability, say with probability $1-\beta$ .
-In particular, the diameter of S' is only bounded with probability $1 - \beta$ .
-In order for the privacy analysis to go through, we need this bound to hold with probability at least $1 - \delta$ , i.e., set $\beta = \delta$ .
+However, all of our discussion above only holds with high probability, say with probability $1 - \beta$ .
+In particular, the diameter of S' is only bounded with probability at least $1 - \delta$ , i.e., set $\beta = \delta$ .
 Since $\delta$ is typically a negligible function of n, and since our running time depends on $1/\beta$ , this is unacceptable.